 Crawling the Internet has a cost.
-Search engines allocate to your site a crawl budget.
+Google allocate to your site a crawl budget.

 The easier (read: cheaper) it is to find your pages, the more likely it is your pages will index and rank.

-We make it easier on search engines to find all our pages when we keep them well-linked and as few hops from the homepage as possible.
+We make it easier for Google to find all our pages when we keep them well-linked and as few hops from the homepage as possible.

 A great way to understand thorough, comprehensive internal linking is to look at Wikipedia.

 Back in 2010, Google came out and said that site speed was a ranking factor.